Table of contents

 FTE stands for Full-Time Equivalent, a unit of measurement companies use to calculate employee work and forecast their workforce needs.

-An FTE equals the number of hours a full-time employee spends working for your company.
+An FTE in project management equals the number of hours a full-time employee spends working for your company.

 HR departments use FTE to standardize the working hours and salaries of part-time employees.